 Vitruvian Androgyny (Metamorphosis of Adam & (St) Eve), undated

 Mixed media on canvas

-Sane graduated in 2008 with an MA in Sculpture from the Margaret Trowell School of Industrial and Fine Arts, Kampala and holds a practice-based PhD from the Winchester School of Art, Southampton, UK.
-He has participated in numerous auctions, fairs, workshops and exhibitions, including 1-54 Contemporary African Art Fair, London, 2020; Itinerant Objects, Tate Exchange with Winchester School of Art, Tate Modern, London, 2019; Icons and Avatars, David Krut Projects, New York, 2017; Johannesburg Workshop for Theory and Criticism, University of Witwatersrand, the Cape Town Art Fair 2015, the Kampala Contemporary Art Biennale 2014, Kampala Contemporary Art Festival KLA ART 012, the Florence Biennale 2011, Fabrica: Les Yeux Ouverts, Centre Pompidou, Milan Triennale, and Tajan, France, 2007.
+Sane graduated in 2008 with an MA in Sculpture from the Margaret Trowell School of Fine Arts, Kampala and holds a practice-based PhD from the Winchester School of Art, Southampton, UK.
+He has participated in numerous auctions, fairs, workshops and exhibitions, including 1-54 Contemporary African Art Fair, London, 2020; Itinerant Objects, Tate Exchange with Winchester School of Art, Tate Modern, London, 2019; Icons and Avatars, David Krut Projects, New York, 2017; Johannesburg Workshop for Theory and Criticism, University of Witwatersrand; Cape Town Art Fair, 2018; Kampala Contemporary Art Biennale, 2014; Kampala Contemporary Art Festival KLA ART 012; Florence Biennale, 2011; Fabrica: Les Yeux Ouverts, Centre Pompidou, Milan Triennale, and Tajan, France, 2007.
 Alongside his studio practice Sane has nurtured the development of many Ugandan art students as a university lecturer.